scexao-org/vampires_control/docs/procedures/data.md

 There are a few pre-processing steps we take before uploading data to the STARS2 archive.
 These only need to be ran if data is going to be archived.
 If you need to synchronize polarimetry data the first step is necessary, too.

-1. Synchronization and Consolidation
+1. Synchronization and consolidation
+1. Fix headers
-2. Assign FRAME IDs
+1. Assign frame IDs
-3. Compress
+1. Compress

 ## Synchronization and Consolidation